 In the gut, bacteria are not simply haphazardly mixed together.
 Akin to most communities of organisms, a distinct spatial structuring prevails, likely indicative of the different niches each symbiont species has carved out for itself.
 Snodgrassella adheres closely to the gut wall, while Gilliamella is typically found as a second layer above Snodgrassella.
 Both these species are abundant in the ileum, a highly folded region of the gut.
 Lactobacillus species dominate the distal hindgut (rectum), a store for waste and digested pollen particles.
 Parasaccharibacter appears to thrive in the hypopharyngeal glands, the source of royal jelly, which is toxic to most bacteria.

-There is evidence that the normal gut microbiota protects against Crithidia, an intestinal parasite.
-Fermentative species such as Gilliamella and Lactobacillus are capable of breaking down carbohydrates such as mannose and pectin, which would aid in the digestion of pollen.
+The normal gut microbiota protects against Crithidia, an intestinal parasite, in bumble bees (Koch & Schmid-Hempel 2011 &2012).
+Fermentative species such as Gilliamella and Bifidobaterium are capable of breaking down carbohydrates such as mannose and pectin, which would aid in the digestion of pollen (reviewed in Kwong et al. 2016).
+These fermentation products are absorbed by the bee intestine, and bees with the normal gut microbiota gain weight faster than germ-free bees (Zheng et al. 2017).
+The bee gut microbiota also triggers expression of the bee immune system, which may be important in “priming” host defenses against pathogens (Kwong et al. 2017).
 In humans, the gut microbiota is well known to perform many beneficial functions, including nutrient provisioning, immune system modulation, and developmental regulation.
-The microbiota of bees is poorly studied, hence many aspects of their host-microbe relationship, including beneficial interactions, remain to be revealed.
-See Koch & Schmid-Hempel 2011 and 2012 regarding defensive functions of the bee gut microbiota, and Engel et al. 2012, Lee et al. 2014, and Kwong et al. 2014 for details about their metabolic capabilities.
+The microbiota of bees is still poorly studied, hence many aspects of their host-microbe relationship, including beneficial interactions, remain to be revealed.

 What are the advantages of the bee gut system?